DrOldGuy/portable-executable-format/README.md

 If you need additional PE support, please fork this repo or create a pull request.

+This project was created based on this [documentation](https://learn.microsoft.com/en-us/windows/win32/debug/pe-format).

 ## Usage
 The easiest way to use this library is to call goosebump.pe.builder.PEFileBuilder.newPEFile.
 Pass the file name as a Path object.
 This method creates and returns a goosebump.pe.PEFile object with all data loaded.